William L. Laurence: Nicknamed "Atomic Bill"

-US military encouraged the journalist William L. Laurence of The New York Times to write articles dismissing the reports of radiation sickness as part of Japanese efforts to undermine American morale.
+US military encouraged Laurence to write articles dismissing the reports of radiation sickness as part of Japanese efforts to undermine American morale.
 Laurence, who was also being paid by the US War Department, wrote the articles the US military wanted even though he was aware of the effects of radiation after observing the first atomic bomb test on July 16, 1945, and its effect on local residents and livestock.

 For his 1945 coverage of the atomic bomb, beginning with the eyewitness account from Nagasaki, he won a second Pulitzer Prize for Reporting in 1946.
 At the office of the Times he was thereafter referred to as "Atomic Bill", to differentiate him from William H. Lawrence, a political reporter at the newspaper.

-In his autobiography, Richard Feynman, who initially showed Laurence around the Los Alamos site, mentioned Laurence standing next to him during the Trinity test.
+Laurence visited the test Able site at Bikini Atoll aboard the press ship Appalachian, for the Trinity test on July 1, 1946.
+In his autobiography, Richard Feynman, who had initially shown Laurence around the Los Alamos site, mentioned Laurence standing next to him during the Trinity test.
 Feynman stated, "I had been the one who was supposed to have taken him around.
 Then it was found that it was too technical for him, and so later H.D.
 Smyth came and I showed him around."
-Nuclear historian Alex Wellerstein has called Laurence "part huckster, part journalist, all wild card ... improbable in every way, a real-life character with more strangeness than would seem tolerable in pure fiction."

-In 1946, he published an account of the Trinity test as Dawn Over Zero, which went through at least two revisions.
+In 1946, Laurence published an account of the Trinity test as Dawn Over Zero, which went through at least two revisions.

 He continued to work at the Times through the 1940s and into the 1950s, and published a book on defense against nuclear war in 1950.
 In 1951, his book The Hell Bomb warned about the use of a cobalt bomb – a form of hydrogen bomb (still an untested device at the time he wrote it) engineered to produce a maximum amount of nuclear fallout.

 In 1956, he was present at the testing of a hydrogen bomb at the Pacific Proving Grounds.
 That same year, he was appointed science editor of the Times, succeeding Waldemar Kaempffert.
 He served in this capacity until he retired in 1964.

 He received honorary doctorates from Boston University (Sc.D., 1946), the Stevens Institute of Technology (Sc.D., 1951), Grinnell College (D.H.L., 1951) and Yeshiva University (D.H.L., 1957).

+Personal life and death

+Laurence married Florence Davidow in 1931.
+They had no children and retired to Mallorca, Spain in 1968.
+He died in 1977 on Mallorca, of complications from a blood clot in his brain.

+Legacy, posthumous criticism

 Laurence is one of the first commentators to have compared the atomic bomb to a monster, which helped to create a cultural trope that may have influenced such films as The Beast from 20,000 Fathoms and Godzilla: "It kept struggling in an elemental fury, like a creature in act of breaking the bonds that held it down" and "a monstrous prehistoric creature."